There’s a magic about snow that makes it such a memorable part of childhood.

 The former frontman of indie band The Maccabees has created a touching tale about an ice cream man who only feels happy in winter when he turns to gritting roads.

-It’s reminiscent of Raymond Briggs, thanks to its gentle illustrations and melancholic edge, and an accompanying album was released simultaneously with its publication last autumn.
+It’s reminiscent of Raymond Briggs, thanks to its gentle illustrations and melancholic edge, and an accompanying album was released simultaneously with its publication.
+Available from Amazon

 When a farmer falls asleep on Christmas Eve, he wakes to find his dream of snow has come true.
 But he needs to get his presents to his animals, so he pulls on his warmest clothes (which leave him looking suspiciously like Father Christmas…) and sets off through the white world to deliver them.